 Metric data is collected at the specified intervals and is retained internally.
-The interval and the number of retained samples can be set with setupMetrics().
-Both metric data and collection settings are not persistent, they are discarded as soon as VBoxSVC process terminates.
+The interval and the number of retained samples can be set with settings are not persistent, they are discarded as soon as VBoxSVC process terminates.
 Moreover, metric settings and data associated with a particular VM only exist while VM is running.
 They disappear as soon as VM shuts down.
 It is not possible to set up metrics for machines that are powered off.
 One needs to start VM first, then set up metric collection parameters.